Highvale

 What are some of the major infrastructure and planning changes likely to influence the suburb of Highvale?

-Key infrastructure and planning changes likely to influence the suburb of Highvale include: Moreton Bay Regional Council Planning Scheme (Approved); Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1 (Approved); Brisbane Northern Suburbs Corridor Capacity (Planning); Building Future Hospitals Program (Construction); and Brisbane 2032 Olympic and Paralympic Games Infrastructure Program (Planning).
+Key infrastructure and planning changes likely to influence the suburb of Highvale include: Moreton Bay Regional Council Planning Scheme (Approved); Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1 (Approved); Brisbane Northern Suburbs Corridor Capacity (Planning); Building Future Hospitals Program (Construction); and Brisbane 2032 Olympic and Paralympic Games Infrastructure Program (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Highvale?